 Decentralized applications (DApps) are the talk of the blockchain town nowadays and have attracted the interest of developers all over the world.
 Blockchain-based DApps is considered as a new wave of applications that leverages the ‘blockchain’ technology architecture.

-DApps don’t need a middleman for connecting users and developers.
+Blockchain-Based DApps don’t need a middleman for connecting users and developers.
 They are connected directly for hosting and managing the code and user data.
 Unlike traditional apps, no permission is needed for building a DApp, and the rules of the platform cannot be changed by a centralized group of people.

 Let’s try to understand in detail how traditional applications differ from DApps.

-Difference Between Traditional Apps and DApps
+Difference Between Traditional Apps and Blockchain-Based DApps

 Traditional web apps use two important elements to make a system usable: the front end and the back end.
 The communication between these elements occurs in the form of coding messages via HTTP protocol.